-MutualOne Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 6.62% (excellent) as of December 31, 2016 data.
-In the past year, MutualOne Bank increased its total non-brokered deposits by $44.74 million, an excellent annual growth rate of 9.43%.
+MutualOne Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 4.07% (excellent) based on September 30, 2018 data.
+In the past year, MutualOne Bank has increased its total non-brokered deposits by $57.71 million, an excellent annual growth rate of 10.33%.
 Please refer to our financial overview of MutualOne Bank (FDIC Certificate # 26395) for more details.

 MutualOne Bank was originally founded in 1889 as the South Framingham Co-operative Bank.
 The Banke was renamed the Framingham Co-operative Bank in 1913, as the Bank began to expand its market area,.
-In 2012, a merger with the long established Natick Federal Savings Bank (1886) resulted in today’s MutualOne Bank.
+In 2012, a merger with the long-established Natick Federal Savings Bank (1886) resulted in today’s MutualOne Bank.
 Currently the 47th largest bank in Massachusetts, MutualOne Bank has assets in excess of $827 million and more than 22,800 customer accounts.

-When compared to the 184 similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit and are available nationwide, MutualOne Bank’s 61-month CD APY currently ranks second.
+When compared to the Savings Accounts tracked by DepositAccounts.com that are available nationwide and require a low minimum balance, MutualOne Bank’s Online Statement Savings APY currently ranks fourth.

 The above rates are accurate as of 12/29/2018.

 To look for the best Savings Account rates, both nationwide and state specific, please refer to our Savings Account Rates Table page.